marceluda/rp_scope_lock/install.md

 ```

 ### automatic script
-The installation package includes a bash script to automatically upload the
+The installation package includes a bash script to automatically upload
 the application to the RedPitaya device.

 Just run: